two-torial/two-torial/docs/extras/softether.md

-# Setting Up SoftEther VPN for Cabinet-to-Cabinet Play
+# SoftEther VPN for Cabinet-to-Cabinet Play

+--8<-- "docs/snippets/common/old_guide.md"

 ### What is SoftEther VPN?